Gradient-free optimization via integration: Results on gradient descent with smooth approximations

-The following Theorem highlights two main consequences of epi-convergence, describing what type of results one can expect about convergence of minima and infima.
-Below, we say that a function $g:\R^d\to \R$ is eventually level-bounded if for each $a\in \R^d$ the sequence of level-sets $\crl{\mathrm{lev}_{\leq a}f_n, \ n\in \mathbb{N}}$ is eventually bounded.
-For instance, a sequence of eventually lower-bounded functions is eventually level-bounded. \begin{thm} [\cite{RockWets98}, Theorem 7.33] Let \begin{enumerate} \item $f:\R^d\to \R$ be a lower-bounded, lower-semicontinuous function,
+The following theorem highlights two main consequences of epi-convergence, describing what type of results one can expect about convergence of minima and infima.
+Below, we say that a function $g:\R^d\to \R$ is eventually level-bounded if for each $a\in \R^d$ the sequence of level-sets $\crl{\mathrm{lev}_{\leq a}f_n, \ n\in \mathbb{N}}$, defined in Appendix \ref{app:lsc_epigraphs}, is eventually bounded.
+For instance, a sequence of eventually lower-bounded functions is eventually level-bounded.